cssninjaStudio/vuero/scripts/README.md

 This folder hold utilities scripts for the project.

-The [./prepare-shiki.ts] is used to copy shiki assets (themes, and wasm) to public directory so they can be used by the app, it's run when `pnpm install` is run via the `prepare` script.

 We are using the [./generate-screenshots.sh](./generate-screenshots.sh) script to generate screenshot displayed on the homepage: